seahhorse/spot-it-3d/README.md

 We would like to thank the lead researcher in this project, Dr. Sutthiphong Srigrarom, for his continuous guidance and supervision with the development of this project.
 We would also like to acknowledge the hard work the team in playing a part in developing this software.
 Our research team comprises:

-1. Dr. Sutthiphong Srigrarom (email: spot.srigrarom@nus.edu.sg, GitHub profile: spotkrub)
+1. Dr. Sutthiphong Srigrarom (email: spot.srigrarom@nus.edu.sg, GitHub profile: https://github.com/spotkrub)
 2. Niven Sie Jun Liang (email: sieniven@gmail.com, GitHub profile: https://github.com/sieniven)
 3. Seah Shao Xuan (email: shaoxuan.seah@gmail.com, GitHub profile: https://github.com/seahhorse)
 4. Lau Yan Han (email: sps08.lauyanhan@gmail.com, GitHub profile: https://github.com/disgruntled-patzer)